saar-win/personal-projects/netapp/README.md

 ### This python script creates a VM for the development team

-- a helper Makefile for easy control.
+- A helper Makefile for easy control.
-- All processes will create automatically when the VM will go up by the startup script:
+- All processes will create automatically when the VM goes up by the startup script:
-    - Create firewall.
+    - Create a firewall.
-    - Create a persistent disk for postgress app.
+    - Create a persistent disk for the postgress app.
     - Run a docker file with nginx ,postgress, flask-hello-world.
-    - There is a variable yaml that discribes the all information that we want to.
+    - There is a variable yaml that describes all the information that needs be.
 # To create the VM using:
 ```
 make create_vm